What’s the news?

 - Don’t use chemical pesticides

 Chemical pesticides are damaging because they are not specific to the insect that you consider a ‘pest’ and can often end up killing a large number of bees, butterflies, and other insects that are directly essential for our food supplies.
-Also, once a pesticide has been sprayed and turns into gas or vapour, it can then travel through the air and spread to surrounding land, therefore harming other wildlife, as well as spreading through the soil and groundwater, therefore contaminating our water supply.
+Also, once a pesticide has been sprayed and turns into gas or vapour, it can then travel through the air and spread to surrounding land, therefore harming other wildlife, as well as spreading through the soil and groundwater, contaminating our water supply.

 - Build an insect hotel

-An insect house or hotel is really easy and fun to make and can really help insects during the winter months.
+An insect house or hotel is really easy and fun to make and can help insects during the winter months.
 You can make one by simply piling up some old bark, dry leaves and other various plant matter and placing it together in a corner, or preferably in a sheltered outdoor space.
 This provides a great habitat for a huge variety of insects which also keeps them protected.

 - Plant insect-friendly flowers